amontalenti/streams/streams/index.rst

 * $20/GB of RAM per month on-demand
 * 1/2 the price of Rackspace Cloud
-* Only 3X the fully-baked price of running your own colo
 * Big memory, performant CPU, and fast I/O: all three!
 * The golden age of analytics.